 1. Tables are presented using the wrap-text function, and there are no merged cells.
 Yes - go to step 2.
-No - In Excel 2013 and later versions, select the cells, right click your mouse.
-Select "Format Cells", click on "Alignment" tab; deselect 'Merge cells' and select "Wrap Text'.
-2. Fig jures in Tables are rounded and presented in thousands.
+No - In Excel 2013 and later versions, select the cells, right click your mouse. \square Select "Format Cells", click on "Alignment" tab; deselect 'Merge cells' and select "Wrap Text'.
+2. Figures in Tables are rounded and presented in thousands.
 Yes - go to step 3.
 No - Use the ROUND() function when entering data into the tables.
-3. Fig jures in Tables are correct and the same as what is printed in the PB Statements Yes - go to step 4.
+3. Figures in Tables are correct and the same as what is printed in the PB Statements Yes - go to step 4.
 No - Review differences and check formulas that all figures required are pulling through.
-4. Та bles are presented as text and figures - they should not be pasted as pictures.
+4. Tables are presented as text and figures - they should not be pasted as pictures.
 Yes - go to step 5.
 No - Tables will need to be pasted from the source (Excel) files as formatted text, rather than from the Word files.
 This may require you obtain copies of working spreadsheets from your portfolio entities.
-5. Lin ks to other workbooks have been broken or removed.
-Yes - go to step 6.
+Links to other workbooks have been broken or removed.
+5. Yes - go to step 6.
 No - In Excel 2013 and later versions, go to the Data ribbon, then select "Edit links".
 For each link, click "break link".
 In Excel 2010, from the Edit menu, select "Edit links to files".
 For each link, click "break link".
-6. All I nidden and working sheets, as well as cell comments, should be removed.
-Yes - go to step 7.
-No - In Excel 2013 and later versions, click the File tab, then "Check for Issues" followed by "Inspect document".
+6. All hidden and working sheets, as well as cell comments, should be removed. \Box Yes - go to step 7. □ No - In Excel 2013 and later versions, click the File tab, then "Check for Issues" followed by "Inspect document".
 Click "Inspect".
 Click "Remove all for the "Comments and Annotations" and "Hidden Worksheets" sections.
 In Excel 2010, from the "Format" menu, select "Sheet", then "Unhide sheet".
 This will need to be repeated for each hidden sheet.
 Once all sheets have been unhidden, delete them from the workbook.
 For each of the remaining worksheets, right click each comment and select "Delete comment".

-7. Hidden / blank rows and columns have been removed.
-Iden / blank rows and columns have been removed.
-Yes - go to step 8.
-No - Select the entire worksheet and with the pointer hovering over the row numbers, right click and select "Unhide".
-Delete the relevant rows.
-8. Pas swords have been removed from the file.
-Yes - go to step 9.
-No - In Excel 2013 and later versions, from the Review ribbon, select "Protect sheet" and delete the password.
+Hidden / blank rows and columns have been remo ved. -- ------

+- □ Yes go to step 8. - □ No Select the entire worksheet and with the pointer hovering over the row numbers, right click and select "Unhide".
+Delete the relevant rows. - 8.
+Passwords have been removed from the file. - $\Box \quad \text{Yes} \text{go to step 9.}$ - No In Excel 2013 and later versions, from the Review ribbon, select "Protect sheet" and delete the password.
 From the Review ribbon, select "Protect workbook" and delete the password.

 In Excel 2010, from the Tools menu, select "Protect sheet", then delete the password.
 From the Tools menu, select "Protect workbook", then delete the password.

-Footnotes are on a separate row (with wrap text) and references (b),(c)etc NOT (1), (2), (3) or 1,2,3 etc Yes - go to step 10.
-No - change to correct format as data conversion program cannot recognise numbers as footnotes.
-10 Fo otnotes have been pasted as text below the relevant tables, not as pictures.
-Yes - go to step 11.
-No - Copy and paste the footnotes from the Word document as formatted text below the relevant tables in the Excel file.
-11 al check for hidden comments, document properties, personal information and hidden - t etc. No - In Excel 2013 and later versions, click the File tab, then "Check for Issues "followed by "Inspect document".
+- Footnotes are on a separate row (with wrap text) and references are in the form of (a), (b),(c)etc NOT (1), (2), (3) or 1,2,3 etc - \Box Yes go to step 10. - No change to correct format as data conversion program cannot recognise numbers as footnotes.

+10 Footnotes have been pasted as text below the relevant tables, not as pictures.

+- \Box Yes go to step 11. - No Copy and paste the footnotes from the Word document as formatted text below the relevant tables in the Excel file.

+11 Final check for hidden comments, document properties, personal information and hidden . text etc.

+- No In Excel 2013 and later versions, click the File tab, then "Check for Issues "followed by "Inspect document".
 Click "Inspect".
-Click "Remove all".
-Yes - files can now be sent to Finance.
+Click "Remove all". - □ Yes files can now be sent to Finance.